Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 • Weak linkage between permits and on-ground extraction

-Funnel methodology overview from satellite to drone to LiDAR
+Funnel methodology showing the four-level escalation from satellite surveillance to LiDAR forensic enforcement.

-The “Funnel” methodology: focus expensive assets only after satellite confirmation.
+The funnel methodology focuses expensive assets only after satellite confirmation.

 How it works: a 4-level escalation workflow